Jimmy Giménez-Arnau

-Joaquín José Victor Bernaudo Giménez-Arnau Puente, better known as Jimmy Giménez-Arnau (born 14 September 1943 in Brazil) is a Spanish journalist, author and television personality.
+Joaquín José Victor Bernardo Giménez-Arnau Puente (14 September 1943 – 17 September 2024), better known as Jimmy Giménez-Arnau, was a Spanish journalist, author and television personality.

 Biography

 The son of the author and diplomat José Antonio Giménez-Arnau, and his wife María Inés Puente García-Arnaiz, Giménez-Arnau was born in Brazilian waters on the Spanish liner Cabo de Hornos.
 Between the ages of seven and nine, Giménez-Arnau studied in an English school, allowing him to achieve fluency in the language.
 He graduated in law and journalism, and took part in boxing and football in his youth, in addition to being an art seller.

 As a journalist, he was the war correspondent for the satirical magazine Hermano Lobo, for which he wrote under the pseudonym "Jimmy Corso".
 In 1980, together with Julio Wizuete he directed, starred in and wrote the film Cocaína.
 In 1983 he created the television soap Onda Blúmini.

 As a writer, he started to write poems and published Cuya selva ("Whose jungle") and La soledad distinta ("Distinct loneliness").
 In 1977 he published his first novel, Las islas transparientes.
 In 2020, he published his autobiography, La vida jugada.

 As a journalist, he presented the Antena 3 Radio show Hora de lobos, and on television he has appeared on shows such as the Telecinco shows La máquina de verdad and Sálvame, the regional chat show Tómbola, and the Antena 3 show Sabor a ti.